 Even in a country of seemingly abundant water like Costa Rica, water conservation is a high priority.
 Yet very few hotels choose to pursue it.
 All Cayuga hotels have small-scale water treatment plants onsite, allowing them to clean gray and black water for reuse to irrigate their organic gardens.
 They are also establishing rainwater collection systems, with the goal of having sustainable laundry in the coming year.

 Pro Tip: Have you ever wondered where your bath products go once they disappear down the drain?
-With our ocean and its creatures in mind, Cayuga properties provide organic bath amenities so you can leave yours at home. – Christine Guild, Concierge
+With environement at the forefront, Cayuga properties provide organic bath amenities to guests so you can leave yours at home. – Christine Guild, Concierge

 These projects are just a drop in the ocean considering what travel can do to promote conservation and community.
 We at Ker & Downey look forward to highlighting many more of these changemakers as we shed a spotlight on intelligent luxury worldwide.
 Contact Ker & Downey to incorporate the Cayuga Collection hotels into your next journey to Central America.
 We have no doubt you will leave inspired.